joseph-abell/josephabell/src/pages/cv.md

 I'm a full stack developer working on complex web applications.
 As the teams at Isotoma are small, I'm trusted to deliver all aspects of web apps.
-The usual tech stack includes React, typescript, AWS lambda, and dynamodb.
+The usual tech stack includes React, Typescript, AWS lambda, and dynamodb.

 ### Netsells - Senior Javascript Developer